opennet-initiative/build-olsrd/README.md

     DIR=/tmp/olsr-build/share/
     sudo docker run --rm -it -v $DIR:/olsrd/mount build-olsrd

-Now start build-olsrd-in-container.sh script in docker container.
+You are now logged into bash of the container.
+Next, start build-olsrd-in-container.sh script, e.g.

+    root@72b92ebbd7ab:/olsrd# ./build-olsrd-in-container.sh

-All .deb files are now in $DIR
+All .deb files are now in $DIR of the docker host.